Random Flag Complexes and Asymptotic Syzygies: Abstract

 \section{Abstract}

-We use the probabilistic method to construct examples of conjectured phenomenon about asymptotic syzygies.
-In particular, we use the Stanley-Reisner ideals of random flag complexes to construct new examples of Ein and Lazarsfeld's nonvanishing for asymptotic syzygies and of Ein, Erman, and Lazarsfeld's conjectural on the asymptotic normal distribution of Betti numbers.
+We use the probabilistic method to construct examples of conjectured phenomena about asymptotic syzygies.
+In particular, we use Stanley-Reisner ideals of random flag complexes to construct new examples of Ein and Lazarsfeld's nonvanishing for asymptotic syzygies and of Ein, Erman, and Lazarsfeld's conjecture on how asymptotic Betti numbers behave like binomial coefficients.

-Using the probabilistic method, we produce examples of conjectured phenomenon on asymptotic syzygies.
-One of these examples, involving normally distributed Betti numbers, is the first known example of a phenomenon conjectured by Ein, Erman, and Lazarsfeld.
+Using the probabilistic method, we produce examples of conjectured behavior on asymptotic syzygies.
+One of these provides the first known example of a phenomenon conjectured by Ein, Erman, and Lazarsfeld.

 Our central construction involves random flag complexes.
-We use $G\sim G(n,p)$ to denote an Erd\"os-R\'enyi random graph on $n$ vertices, where each edge is attached with probability $p$.
-We turn $G$ into a flag complex by adjoining a $k$-cell to every $(k+1)$-clique in the graph, and $\Delta\sim\Delta(n,p)$ denotes a flag complex chosen with respect to this distribution.
+We use $G\sim G(n,p)$ to denote an Erd\H{o}s-R\'enyi random graph on $n$ vertices, where each edge is attached with probability $p$.
+We turn $G$ into a flag complex by adjoining a $k$-simplex to every $(k+1)$-clique in the graph, and $\Delta\sim\Delta(n,p)$ denotes a flag complex chosen with respect to this distribution.
 The properties of random flag complexes have been studied extensively in recent years; see~\cite{kahle-survey} for a survey of recent results.
-From $\Delta$, Stanley-Reisner theory yields a squarefree monomial ideal $I_\Delta\subseteq k[x_1,x_2,\dots,x_n]$~\cite[Chapter~5]{bruns-herzog}, and we analyze the Betti numbers of $I_\Delta$.
+From $\Delta$, Stanley-Reisner theory yields a squarefree monomial ideal $I_\Delta\subseteq \bk[x_1,x_2,\dots,x_n]$~\cite[Chapter~5]{bruns-herzog}, and we analyze the Betti numbers of $I_\Delta$.

-A recent paper De Loera, Petrov\'ic, Silverstein, Stasi, and Wilburne~\cite{dpssw} also produces random monomial ideals via a construction similar to Erd\"os-R\'enyi random graphs, and one of their constructions specializes to ours.
+A recent paper De Loera, Petrov\'ic, Silverstein, Stasi, and Wilburne~\cite{dpssw} also produces random monomial ideals via a construction similar to Erd\H{o}s-R\'enyi random graphs, and one of their constructions specializes to ours.
 They study thresholds and the distribution of algebraic invariants in this framework, and they provide an array of results and conjectures.

 We are motivated by questions and conjectures about asymptotic syzygies.
 These questions are generally outside of the range computable in Macaulay2~\cite{M2} or elsewhere, and so there is a lack of known examples.
-By contrast, results on random flag complexes are generally asymptotic in nature.
-So by using probabilistic techniques to analyze the syzygies of $I_\Delta$, we produce new examples of behaviors conjectured in~\cite{ein-laz-asymptotic} and ~\cite{ein-erman-laz-random}.
+By contrast, results on random flag complexes are asymptotic in nature.
+By using probabilistic techniques to analyze the syzygies of $I_\Delta$, we produce new examples of behaviors conjectured in~\cite{ein-laz-asymptotic} and ~\cite{ein-erman-laz-random}.